What Are the Best Practices for Reducing Lead Exposure in Urban Drinking Water?

 Children are often most vulnerable to the negative impacts of lead exposure through drinking water, as their bodies absorb more lead than adults.
 Even low levels of lead in children can result in behavior and learning problems, lower IQ, hyperactivity, slowed growth, hearing problems, and anemia.

-Lire également : How Can Smart Insulin Pumps Improve Quality of Life for Type 1 Diabetic Children?
+A lire également : How Can Smart Insulin Pumps Improve Quality of Life for Type 1 Diabetic Children?

 Lead Testing and Sampling